daoshengmu/TfLambdaDemo/README.md

     ```
    After that, your unzip file size will be dropped dramatically, and you should be able to upload this zip file to AWS and without *the unzip file size is too large to upload* problem.

-6. Deploy your code via a serverless command,
+6. Deploy your code via a serverless command. (*you must lauch your Docker app in advance.*)

     `serverless deploy -v`